Kong/docs.konghq.com/README.md

 ### Generating specific products locally

-Building the entire docs site can take quite a bit of time, to speed up build times, you can generate a specific subset of products and their versions by setting the `KONG_PRODUCTS` environment variable.
-This variable takes a comma-separated list of products, each followed by a colon and a semi-colon-separated list of versions.
+Building the entire docs site can take a while.
+To speed up build times, you can generate a specific subset of products and their versions by setting the `KONG_PRODUCTS` environment variable.
+This variable takes a comma-separated list of products, each followed by a colon and a semicolon-separated list of versions.
 The format is:

 ```bash
 KONG_PRODUCTS='<product>:<version>;<version>,<product>:<version>,hub'